Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/SEO - Client-only apps dont render content in time for the crawler/Option 3 - On-Demand Pre-rendering.md

 If your app supports **hundreds or thousands of routes**, or user-generated content (e.g. `/profile/:username`, `/article/:slug`), pre-rendering everything at build or startup isn’t realistic.

 Instead, you can **generate pre-rendered HTML the first time a route is visited**, then **cache it for future requests**.
+And if the cache is too old, it'll re-generate the pre-rendered HTML.
 This gives you the best of both worlds:

 - Real-time coverage of any route
 - Static HTML delivery for crawlers and performance